stevebauman/translation/README.md

 #### I'm trying to set the locale in my routes file but it never changes?

-Are you using Laravel 5 and the `file` driver for sessions by chance?
+Are you using the `file` driver for sessions by chance?
 This is a known issue with the Laravel 5 file session driver https://github.com/laravel/framework/issues/8244.

 Use another session driver for the time being, such as array or database.

-## TO DO

-- Move to a trait based model implementation so devs can use their own models